polychromatic/polychromatic-docs/pages/devicemaps.md

 * Changing the colours of all LEDs (turn on "live preview" in Preferences)
 * Double check the colours on-screen match the physical hardware.

+> If you created a scan code file, consider one final check.
+As these are for future use, there is no way to test within the application right now.

 When everything's in working order, commit your changes and hop on over to GitHub to create a pull request!

-> Scan codes are for future use and cannot be tested at this time.